The four principal officers are members of the Executive Council.

 Sharon Persinger is Treasurer of the PSC.
 She is an associate professor of mathematics and computer science at Bronx Community College, with a PhD in mathematics from the CUNY Graduate Center and a master’s in computer science from City College.
 She has served as chair of the PSC chapter at BCC since 2010.
 With her leadership, the BCC chapter has worked to restore adequate funding for CUNY, improve health and safety at the college, win equity for adjuncts, and support the struggles of other unionized workers in the Bronx.
 She has served as a member of the PSC Executive Council since 2011, is a member of the Labor Goes to the Movies Committee and the Committee on the Militarization of CUNY, and was recently appointed as a trustee of the PSC-CUNY Welfare Fund and a member of the NYSUT Policy Council.
 Born into a union family in West Virginia, Sharon learned about the importance and power of organized labor from the United Mine Workers.

 The Executive Council (“the EC”), the union’s 27-member leadership group, is responsible for making policy recommendations to the DA.
-The EC is elected directly by the entire membership and has overall executive responsibility for the union.
+The EC includes the four principal officers listed above and the 23 people listed here.
+They are elected directly by the entire membership or the constituency they represent and have overall executive responsibility for the union.
 EC members serve three-year terms.

 Andrea Ades Vásquez